Introduction

-Let’s have a look at how to use Flutter image picker and Firebase storage to save your images in the cloud!
+Let’s have a look at how to use Flutter image picker and Firebase storage to save your images in the cloud.
+Create device-independent apps so that your users can always access their data!

 Saving images in the cloud is a convenient way to ensure that it is available on any device.
 In this article, I want to show you how to use Flutter image picker and Firebase storage to do exactly that.
 We will pick a file (or take a picture), upload it to Firebase Storage, and display it in our app.
 Let’s get started!